wccalvin/learn-git/README.md

 ### Git Revert

 Git takes the changes that were made in commit and does the exact opposite of them.
-For example,  if Git reverts commit A, then Git will make a new commit where that changes are deleted.
+For example,  if Git reverts commit A, then Git will make a new commit where that changes made in commit A are deleted.

 `git revert <SHA>`